Investment insights from Capital Group

 “The sheer size of these companies means they're going to get a lot of scrutiny from every part of society, including government and regulatory agencies,” explains Mark Casey, a Capital Group portfolio manager who has covered the tech industry for more than 20 years.

-“Some of these companies have also played key roles in the past two U.S. presidential elections,” says Casey.
+“Some of these companies have also played key roles in the past two U.S. presidential elections,” says Casey, a manager with The Growth Fund of America®.
 “When you bring politics into the mix, that helps explain why these regulatory discussions are very prominent right now.”

 With that territory comes major league antitrust and regulatory risk: